nivi1207/terrorism-analysis-with-insights/README.md

 # terrorism-analysis-with-insights
-This Project is done with Python in the usage of dash It contains the details of some attack happened in different parts of the country , from the year(1970-2018)
+This Project is done with Python in the usage of dash

+It contains the details of some attack happened in different parts of the world , from the year(1970-2018)

 When we run the code a web-page appear and in that we can initially see two tabs namely
  1. Map Tool         2.Chart Tool

  Under Map tool we can see two more subtabs  (1.World Map Tool     2.India Map Tool)